What do you do for a living?

 I truly enjoy interacting with people who share my passion for poker, so all of the relationships I’ve developed in this industry are 100% genuine.
 Quite fortunately, on a number of occasions the networking I’ve done has led to some unexpected consulting opportunities.

 While I can’t reveal any clients due to nondisclosure agreements, for the purposes of this article I can say that there’s certainly a time commitment involved not only in building, maintaining, and growing a network, but of course in carrying out the consultation work on a regular basis.

 Freelance Poker Projects

-Since 2017, each summer there are a couple weeks out of the year during which I’ve taken a step back from my typical poker media grind to work with the Poker PROductions team in Las Vegas for the World Series of Poker Main Event.
-I’ve detailed my specific role with them in the past, but I’d be remiss to exclude mention of it in this article, as it has become a staple of my yearly calendar.
+From 2017-2019, each summer for a couple weeks I took a step back from my typical poker media grind to work with the Poker PROductions team in Las Vegas for the World Series of Poker Main Event.
+I’ve detailed my specific role with them in the past, but I’d be remiss to exclude mention of it in this article, as it was, for a time, a staple of my yearly calendar.

 Beyond that, occasionally a special project comes along that I make the time to work on, outside of my regular day-to-day poker media pursuits.
 One such major project was the translation of poker legend Eli Elezra’s autobiography, Pulling the Trigger, from Hebrew into English.
 Beyond having produced the English-language manuscript, my ongoing role also includes marketing the book.

 Part of the reason there are so many different components to my “job” is that I’m self-employed.
 A company will often hire you to do one specific type of job, perhaps involving another couple types of skills.
 When you’re going at it on your own, however, you need to have a wide array of skill sets.